 On a single page, the HHS Total Assistance is broken out by Discretionary Grants, Non-Discretionary Grants, and Other Financial Assistance awards.
 This view enables all the transaction-level award activity, traditionally available in TAGGS, now combined with the Aggregate and other financial assistance data

-The TAGGS Total Assistance Report combines data tracked in Transactional format and Aggregate format to provide the total assistance provided by HHS.
+The TAGGS Total Assistance Report combines data tracked in Transactional format and Aggregate format to provide a breakdown of Discretionary Grants, Non-Discretionary Grants, and Other Financial Assistance awards provided by HHS.

 The Transactional data is reported as grant and assistance transactions to organizations, states, public institutions, and other entities, while Aggregate data is summary information for grants, loans, and direct assistance to individuals.

 Table data can be exported by choosing one of the export-format icons located at the top right of the table.
 Export file formats include:

 The two Fiscal Year (FY) viewing options are:

 |Issue Date FY||The FY in which the award action Occurred|